pavel-voronin/every-cell-is-code/README.md

 Create your own block and drop it onto the grid!

-1. Write a JavaScript worker and place it next to `index.html`.
+1. Write a JavaScript worker and place it next to `src/public/workers` folder.
-2. In `index.html`, pick any free coordinates and register your block.
+2. In `src/script/main.ts`, pick any free coordinates and register your block.
 3. Submit a PR to share your block with the world 🌍

 ---